pglet/website/docs/tutorials/python.md

 pglet.app("index", target=main)
 ```

 * Run the app.
+Now both application code and UI are running on Replit service as a "standalone" app.

 :::note
 We are not affiliated with Replit - we just love the service.
 Todo app demo for this tutorial is [hosted on Replit](https://replit.com/@pglet/ToDo-web-app-in-Python) and you can just "fork" it there and play.
 :::

-## What's next
+## Summary

-In this tutorial you've learned how to create a multi-user web app in Python using Pglet framework.
+In this tutorial you have learned how to:

+* Create a shared page and a multi-user web app;
+* Work with Reusable UI components;
+* Design UI layout using `Stack` control;
+* Work with lists: view, edit and delete items, filtering;
+* Deploy your app in two ways: Pglet Service and Replit;

+For further reading you can explore [controls](/docs/controls) and [examples repository](https://github.com/pglet/examples/tree/main/python).

+We would love to hear your feedback!
+Please drop us an [email](mailto:hello@pglet.io), join the discussion on [Discord](https://discord.gg/rWjf7xx), follow on [Twitter](https://twitter.com/pgletio).